loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 === Exponentials
 While linearity in a programming language is useful for managing resources such as memory, sometimes one needs to use values more than once.
-Consider a function for fibonacci written in #ln:
+Consider a function for Fibonacci written in #ln:
 ```hs
 fib : *(int ⊗ ~int)
   = \(n,k) -> __eq__((n,0), \res -> case res of {